-George Casey has taken a significant early lead over Arjun Batra in the race for San Jose City Council District 10 as the polls close.
+George Casey has a significant lead over Arjun Batra in the race for San Jose City Council District 10.

 As the results roll in, Casey exhales a sigh of relief and flashes a huge grin.
 His supporters clap and cheer, raising their fists.
 They flock to him with hugs, handshakes and high fives.
 They tell him how proud they are of him and how happy they are with the results.